wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 An example of a Segment Tree is shown below:

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_per_segmentree.png" alt="fig-per-segmentree" position="center"
-    caption="Figure 20.
-An example of a Segment Tree, where each node in the binary tree represents an interval/segment over the leaves.Image taken from [13]" captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+    caption="Figure 29.
+An example of a Segment Tree, where each node in the binary tree represents an interval/segment over the leaves.Image taken from [13]" captionPosition="center" style="border-radius: 8px;" >}}

 As you can see from the figure, each node in the tree represents an interval.
 Because it's a binary tree, we can efficiently query and update specific interval in O(log n),